saworz/nbp-api-fetcher/README.md

 as info popups in the upper-left side of the screen.

 ### 7. Cyclic fetching
-APScheduler takes care of fetching nbp exchange rates data once a day at 00:00.
+APScheduler takes care of fetching nbp exchange rates data once a day at 00:00. <b>fetch_nbp_api</b>
+function is used as a cyclic job and the scheduler is started by running main.py script.